ferg-dwr/HRL_StoryMap_Embeddings/HRL_SM_TRACKER.md

 ### Panel 1 — It all starts in rivers and streams, far from the ocean✅

-> Winter in California.
-High up in the Sierra Nevada mountains, snow is piling up.
+> Winter in California - in wet years, it's raining, and high up in the Sierra Nevada mountains, it's snowing.
 >
-> When spring comes, that snow melts.
+> When spring comes, the rivers rise up with snow melt.
 And melted snow does what all water does — it runs downhill.
 >
 > It starts in tiny streams you could step across.
 Those streams join up and get bigger.
 They become rivers with names: the Yuba.
 The American.
 The Merced.
 The Tuolumne.
 >